fahimabrar/Predicting-Food-Ratings-Based_on_Recipe_Data/README.md

 ## Task for data cleaning and EDA:
-•	Convert observations in CookTime column, PrepTime column and TotalTime column form hours to minutes (done)
+•	Convert observations in CookTime column, PrepTime column and TotalTime column form hours to minutes (**done**)

-•	NA’s in CookTime columns should not be removed, but rather convert NA’s to 0 minutes.
+•	NA’s in CookTime columns should not be removed, but rather convert NA’s to 0 minutes. (**done**)

-•	Columns to be removed are : Date published, Description, Images, Recipe, Keywords, RecipeIngredrientsQuantities, RecipeServed, Recipeyield, RecipeInstructions. (we will not remove now)
+•	Columns to be removed are : Date published, Description, Images, Recipe, Keywords, RecipeIngredrientsQuantities, RecipeServed, Recipeyield, RecipeInstructions. (**we will not remove now**)

-•	With Recipe category column, we can do reduce some categories and do some cluster analysis which is optional. (will moved to EDA PLAN)
+•	With Recipe category column, we can do reduce some categories and do some cluster analysis which is optional. (**will moved to EDA PLAN**)

-•	RecipeIngredrientParts, its all text we can convert to nominal field and can use that in the prediction model, and predict if the number of ingredients has any effect on ratings, considering the other dependent variables.
+•	RecipeIngredrientParts, its all text we can convert to nominal field and can use that in the prediction model, and predict if the number of ingredients has any effect on ratings, considering the other dependent variables. (**will moved to Reseach question**)

 •	We will change the column names to make them easier to understand.

-•	We will do the summary,min,max ,their find the distributions for the continuous variables. (will moved to EDA)
+•	We will do the summary,min,max ,their find the distributions for the continuous variables. (**will moved to EDA**)

-•	For EDA we will do a PCA to reduce dimensionality for the following  columns: Calories, FatContent, SaturatedFatContent, CholestrolContent, SodiumContent, CarbohydrateContent, FibreContent, SugarContent, ProteinContent. (will moved to EDA)
+•	For EDA we will do a PCA to reduce dimensionality for the following  columns: Calories, FatContent, SaturatedFatContent, CholestrolContent, SodiumContent, CarbohydrateContent, FibreContent, SugarContent, ProteinContent. (**will moved to EDA**)

-•	In the review dataset,review column we can do some sentiment analysis, and make some positive or negative scoring and adding the analysis to our main data set. (done)
+•	In the review dataset,review column we can do some sentiment analysis, and make some positive or negative scoring and adding the analysis to our main data set. (**done**)

 ##### Major data cleaning tasks have been done - 28 Feb.